natgo/wt-wiki-scraper/wikitext-transpiled/ground/Tiran%204.md

 == Description ==
 <!-- ''In the description, the first part should be about the history of the creation and combat usage of the vehicle, as well as its key features.
 In the second part, tell the reader about the ground vehicle in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
-The '''{{Specs|name}}''' is a rank {{Specs|rank}} Israeli medium tank {{Battle-rating}}.
-It was introduced in [[Update "Danger Zone"]].
+The '''{{Specs|name}}''' (רודן; lit.
+Tyrant) representation of captured and slightly-modified Arabic T-54 in Israeli service.
+IDF was well known of receiving different types of tank both from military sales and capture of enemy vehicles; after Soviet Union supplied abundance of T-54/55/62 series medium tanks to Arabic countries neighboring Israel (i.e. Egypt, Syria, Lebanon) since 1960s, Israeli have the chance to capture hundreds of them during Six-day War and Yom Kippur War which could replenish the heavy loss of Israeli armored corps, as well as using them to disguise as Arabic armored corps to hit them unexpectedly.
+These captured Soviet-built tanks are named Tiran and the different numbers represented different types of tanks; in this case, Tiran 4 was the designation of modified T-54 with logistical modifications.

-The representation of captured Arab T-54 in Israeli service, Tiran 4 provides the same firepower and mobility of a T-54 while still suffering from the same cramped interior space, downgraded anti-aircraft machine gun, unprotected ammo racks, and slow turret traverse speed.
+Introduced in [[Update "Danger Zone"]], the Tiran 4 provides the same firepower and mobility of a T-54 while still suffering from the same cramped interior space, downgraded anti-aircraft machine gun (from DShK to M1919A4), unprotected ammo racks, and slow turret traverse speed.

 == General info ==
 === Survivability and armour ===